-Books, periodicals and other library materials are not capitalized.
+Collections - Books, periodicals, and other library materials that are accounted for as collections are not capitalized.
 Purchases of these items are recorded as decreases in unrestricted net assets in the year in which the items are capitalized.
 Contributions of these items are not reflected in the financial statements.